 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-happens when a ligament is stretched or torn.
-Ligaments are tough tissues that connect bones.
+is a stretched or torn ligament.
 Ligaments support your joints and keep your bones in place.
 They allow you to lift, lower, or rotate your arms and legs.
 A sprain may involve one or more ligaments.

 You may hear or feel a pop or snap at the time of the sprain.
 You may also have any of the following signs and symptoms: